DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 ```

 For the next case, we define transformations that are columnar/map-oriented in nature.
-These are UDFs (either pandas or python) that get applied to the dataframe in a specific order:
+These are UDFs (either pandas or python), or functions of pyspark constructs, that get applied
+to the upstream dataframe in a specific order:

 ```python
 import pandas as pd